Level of difficulty, 2.5

 Coating the chicken

 Remove the chicken from the bags and pat dry with a clean towel.
-Use a large bowl to toss the chicken with the seasonings listed above.
+Use a large bowl to toss the chicken with the salt, cayenne pepper, garlic powder, onion powder, ginger, thyme, parsley, Worcestershire and vegetable oil.
 Spread the chicken out on a sheet pan/cookie sheet covered with parchment or butcher paper.
 Do not wash the bowl.

 Shake or sift generously with flour.
 Turn the pieces over and repeat the process.
 Do not worry if there is excess flour left on the paper.
 In a few minutes, the surfaces of the chicken will appear somewhat moist again.